AK163631/RoboRally/README.md

 RoboRally Source
 ## TODO's
  - Tighten access modifiers - mostly done
- - Leave function optimisation for other group members/ otherwise do my self - partly done
+ - Leave function optimisation for other team members otherwise do my self - partly done
- - Get team members to complete javadoc using in-line comments as a guide for how functions work
+ - Team members to complete javadoc using in-line comments as a guide for how functions work
  - Error handling for invalid brd or prg files - in progress

 ## Usage